 - Sunday: 16:00 – 20:00

 You will have breaks and be provided with refreshments.
 You will need to arrive at least 10 minutes before the start of each shift.

 How many shifts can I work per week?

 You must be able to commit to a minimum of two shifts per week, equating to six hours of work.
 Please see the College policy on Student Employment during studies for further details.
 The aim is for the shifts to be flexible and work around your studies and other commitments.

 What if I can't make a shift for any reason?

 You must not sign up for a shift unless you are sure that you will be able to make it.
 However, as with any job, if you are ill or an emergency occurs then you must inform your supervisor as soon as possible.

 Will I receive any training?

 Yes.
-The paid training sessions will take place on Saturday 3 February (10.00 - 17.00) and Sunday 4 February (10.00 - 17.00).
+The paid training sessions will take place on Saturday 9 June (10.00 - 17.00) and Sunday June (10.00 - 17.00).
 Attendance at all training sessions is compulsory and you will receive an hourly rate of £9.25 for completing the training.
-This will be paid to you at the end of the campaign.
 Callers will also receive ongoing training throughout the campaign.